 “I don’t know what came over me but I cried for hours repeating the song over and over again.
 I didn’t cry beacuse of the visuals or sound itself.
 I cried beacuse the song made me feel loved.
 It was like that song pulled me back to myself.”anonymous BTS fan

-My presentation will be on the topic of Strong Experiences with Music (SEMs).
-It will include preliminary findings from a mixed-methods study of BTS fans (known as ARMY) about their most intense experiences with BTS’ music, and any lasting effects or personal growth outcomes they attribute to those experiences.
+My presentation was on the topic of Strong Experiences with Music (SEMs).
+It included preliminary findings from my mixed-methods study of BTS fans (known as ARMY) about their most intense experiences with BTS’ music, and any lasting effects or personal growth outcomes they attribute to those experiences.

 Strong Experiences with Music have been defined as “the strongest (most intense, most profound) experience with music” a person has ever had (Gabrielsson, 2011, p.
 7) and as “an unforgettable experience with music that stands out from usual experiences because…it is characterized by changed perception, deep feelings, and an intense physical reaction” (Schäfer, Smukalla, & Oelker, 2014, p.
 529).
 Although SEMs are extremely complex and vary by individual and situation, there are also some commonly observed characteristics.
 For instance, Gabrielsson (2011) found that intense positive emotions during the experience, feeling connected to the music in a special way, and having new insights following the experience were among people’s most common reactions.
 The field of SEM research is built upon the concept of peak experience (Maslow, 1968; Gabrielsson, Whaley, & Sloboda, 2016).
 Some SEMs can be self-transcendent, can contribute to psychological well-being by increasing happiness and meaning (Lamont, 2011), and/or cause shifts in perspective that contribute to lasting positive changes in the person’s life (Schäfer, Smukalla, & Oelker, 2014).
 The field of SEM research is still young.
 Much of the research to date has primarily used a qualitative approach and (with the exception of Gabrielsson, 2011) relatively small sample sizes.